atoomnetmarc/n-teller/README.md

 In the [3d](3d/) directory you can find a stand for the pcb.

 Print `n-teller-stand-w-usb-c-socket.stl`.
 This will fit the optional USB Type-C Female Chassis Connector mentioned in the BOM.
-Or print `n-teller-stand.stl` and role your own connection to 5V power supply.
+Or print `n-teller-stand.stl` and roll your own connection to 5V power supply.

 ![](pcb-front-render-3d-printed-stand.png)